PranavPBR/Retail-Analytics-End-to-End/README.md

 **Dataset Description**

-The dataset contains two years of historical e-commerce transactions (2009–2010 and 2010–2011) from a UK-based online retailer.
+The dataset used in this project is the UCI Online Retail Dataset, containing over 540K transaction records from an online UK gift retailer.

 The original file includes:

 Invoice records